connorp/streetscape/research_sketch.md

 I (will) have data on the universe of streetscape projects which applied for ATP funding.
 In addition to the information included in the application packets—the location of the project, the current street conditions, intended changes and attributes of the project, and the estimated budget and timeline—the data include the score assigned to each project, and the current construction status of projects approved for funding, including the date of completion, if completed.
 The project component data is particularly rich, with detailed variables on many project attributes, such as the length of Class I, II, III, and IV bike lanes installed, length of vehicle travel lanes removed, number of intersections receiving traffic signal upgrades or retiming, number of street lights installed, number of new bike racks installed, and length of sidewalk installed, rebuilt, or widened.
 While the data include information about project locations, that information is provided as PDF maps, verbal descriptions, and a single latitude/longitude point.
 In order to match the projects to the outcome data, I generate shapefiles of polygons denoting the right of way in which the project is being built.
 These shapefiles are built manually using ArcGIS, using the PDF maps of project locations as well as verbal descriptions of their spatial extent.

 - sample sizes, discussion of common project attributes

-- discussion of Lee & Lemieux RD checklist paper
-- identifying/handling repeat submissions, always/never takers
 - selection issues?
 	- some cities more capable of putting together good applications (holding project quality fixed)
 	- are cities that submit projects already gentrifying?
 	- differential ability to predict where the funding threshold will be
 		- perhaps the consultants prepping these projects work for multiple cities?
 		- do last year's awards predict this year's probability of success?

+- test for baseline characteristics above and below the threshold
+- look for evaluation criteria that involve a level of judgment and are not just direct numerical rules based on the application
+	- implies that applicants do not have precise control over their scores
+- identifying/handling repeat submissions, always/never takers

 ## Outcome Data